 In the commercial litigation area, Ms. Peck has experience in cases involving contractual disputes as well as high-stakes litigation between data management and software companies.
 She has represented employers in enforcing covenants not to compete and protecting their trade secrets.
 She has successfully obtained summary judgment for a major energy company in a dispute with a franchisee, and has represented many businesses and non-profit organizations in business litigation.
 She also has represented telephone and electric companies in the Texas courts and before the Public Utility Commission of Texas.

 Ms. Peck has also undertaken significant pro bono work and is also very active in the Houston community.
-In May, 2016, she was re-elected to the Spring Branch Independent School District Board of Trustees for a second three-year term, without opposition, and is now serving in her second year as President of the Board.
-In addition, she has previously served as President of the Frostwood Community Improvement Association and helped to found TAMSA, Texans Advocating for Meaningful Student Assessment (which was a finalist for the Dallas Morning News’s 2013 Texan of the Year) and served on its original Board of Directors.
-She also has served on the Board of Directors of the highly–recognized Houston non-profit organization Writers in the Schools, on the Board of Trustees and the Church Council of St. Paul’s United Methodist Church, and in a large variety of leadership capacities in her children’s Parent Teacher Associations.
+In May, 2016, she was re-elected to the Spring Branch Independent School District Board of Trustees for a second three-year term, without opposition, and she completed her second term as Board President in May, 2018.
+In addition, she has previously served as President of the Frostwood Community Improvement Association and helped to found TAMSA, Texans Advocating for Meaningful Student Assessment (which was a finalist for the Dallas Morning News’s 2013 Texan of the Year), serving on its original Board of Directors.
+She also has served on the Board of Directors of the highly–recognized Houston non-profit organization Writers in the Schools, on the Board of Trustees and the Church Council of St. Paul’s United Methodist Church.

 Prior to associating with the firm, Ms. Peck practiced in the Dallas and Houston offices of Baker Botts, L.L.P.
 Previously, she worked as an in-house attorney for Southwestern Bell Mobile Systems in Dallas.